Shubham-Kr-Shaw/30-days_of_data/Day_2(Covid19_vaccination_predication)/Interview_questions(2).md

 - Lasso Regression
 - Bayesian Linear Regression

-## What is linerar regression?
+## What is linear regression?
 - In simple words in linear regression we try to fit a linear straight line between feature(independent) and target(dependent) variable as a relationship.
-We use it when the target variables are contionus.
+We use it when the target variables are continuous.
 - Our aim is to keep the error(Root Mean Squared Error) minimum while fitting the line.

 ## What are the assumptions of linear regression?
 - Linear relationship : There should be a linear and additive relationship between dependent (response) variable and independent (predictor) variable(s).
 A linear relationship suggests that a change in response Y due to one unit change in X¹ is constant, regardless of the value of X¹.
 An additive relationship suggests that the effect of X¹ on Y is independent of other variables.

-- No or little multicollinearity : The independent variables should not be correlated.
-Absence of this phenomenon is known as multicollinearity.
+- No or little multi-col-linearity : The independent variables should not be correlated.
+Absence of this phenomenon is known as multi-col-linearity.

 - No auto-correlation : There should be no correlation between the residual (error) terms.
-Absence of this phenomenon is known as Autocorrelation.
+Absence of this phenomenon is known as Auto-correlation.

 - Homoscedasticity :The error terms must have constant variance.
-This phenomenon is known as homoskedasticity.
-The presence of non-constant variance is referred to heteroskedasticity.
+This phenomenon is known as homoscedasticity.
+The presence of non-constant variance is referred to homoscedasticity.

 - Multivariate normality : The error terms must be normally distributed.
 #### How to deal with all this if it is not there will be discussed on some other day.